dgmcguire/texas/README.md

-# This version is being deprecated and replaced by a back-end version soon.
+# This version is being deprecated and replaced by a back-end version soon. - Dan 3/15/18

 # Texas